moderngpu/moderngpu.github.io/doc/patterns.md

 ## Restricted arguments

-Parameters that are passed by lambda captured are handled directly by the CUDA compiler; moderngpu doesn't get its hands on those.
+Parameters that are passed by lambda capture are handled directly by the CUDA compiler; moderngpu doesn't get its hands on those.
 Parameters passed variadically, however, are available for transformation by the library.

 moderngpu tags all pointer-type variadic pattern arguments with the **\_\_restrict\_\_** qualifier. \_\_restrict\_\_ is an assertion by the programmer that all qualified pointers reference non-overlapping memory, that is, the pointers are not _aliased_.
 When pointers are aliased, the compiler issues cannot re-order store instructions, and this leads to sequential dependencies which may increase latency.